How to quit your job and become a freelancer: 3 rules on the way to your independence

 Rule 3: always set subgoals.

-One of the biggest problems of the payroll employment is that it forms some pattern of life and dependency.
-We become dependent not only on the daily routine, but also on monthly incoming payments.
+One of the biggest problems of payroll employment is that it forms some pattern of life and dependency.
+We become dependent not only on the daily routine, but also on monthly or weekly incoming payments.
 Our routine and the date of our paycheck become the point from which we plan our lives, shopping and leisure time.
-We enjoy living on a schedule.
-We try to fit our needs into the salary we have.
+We start to enjoy living on a schedule.
+We then try to fit our needs and wishes into the salary we have.
 If we want something big, something we cannot afford yet, we do a mental tally and postpone the idea until we have more money.
-But that’s wrong.
+But that is wrong.

 How does it work?
 Well, first of all you follow both rules number one and number two.
 Then you set a goal.
-For instance, if some game you really want to play is out on a certain day, you need to upgrade your computer before it’s released.
+For instance, if some video game you really want to play is going to be released on a certain day, you need to upgrade your computer before it’s released.
 To do that you need some certain amount of money.
 This leads you to setting a goal to earn this certain amount of money by this certain day.

 You can plan the process of achieving your goal more thoroughly by breaking it into several subgoals.
 But the main point is still the same.
-You count how much you can earn during certain time to reach your goal.
-Your money is a variable here.
-When you’re a hired employee, your money is a constant while your dreams are variables.
+You count how much you can earn during a certain time to reach your goal.
+In this case your money is a variable.
+But when you’re a hired employee, your money is a constant while your dreams are variables.
 It’s not fair, is it?